sydneypagec/sydneypagec/README.md

 - 👋 Hi, I’m Syd, a full stack software engineer based in Brooklyn, NY.

 - 🌱 I'm currently getting a masters in computer science at the University of Pennsylvania, studying Python, Java, data structures and algorithms, discrete math, test-driven development, and more.

 - 👀 With a creative production background, I’m interested in full stack development at the intersection of technology and culture.
-I want to create projects relating to music, entertainment, sports, publishing, games, editing, and anything that empowers creative peple to to build, whether it's the tools they use directly to make work, distribute it, or manage their growing platforms.
+I want to create projects relating to music, entertainment, sports, publishing, games, editing, and anything that empowers creative people to build, whether it's the tools they use directly to make work, distribute it, or manage their growing platforms.

 What's in my repos:
 - 🏀backcourt_mvp: **BACKCOURT** - A WNBA fantasy league!